slausmeister/AutoHDR/readme.md

 **Shearing**

-By randomly shearing the picture we are -heuristically speaking- giving the model different perspectives on the picture.
-Technically we are changing the proportion of the objects and its spatial relations.
-This seems to be a good approach for our task as the luminosity of the picture should not depend on the concrete shape of the objects included.
-What in fact could possibly lead to problems is that we are generating black, and thus dark, regions on the border of the picture.
+By randomly shearing the picture, we -heuristically speaking- providing the model with different perspectives on the picture.
+Technically, we are changing the proportion of the objects and their spatial relations.
+This seems to be a good approach for our task as the luminosity of the picture should not depend on the specific shapes of the objects.
+However, one drawback is that shearing can generate black, and thus dark, regions on the border of the image.

 ```python
 imgs = [original_img]